Start9Labs/documentation/site/source/user-manual/initial-setup.rst

     .. group-tab:: Kiosk Mode

         Once your Embassy boots, if you've attached a monitor, keyboard and mouse, you can set it up using the graphical kiosk mode.
-A familiar browser interface will display the embassyOS setup page.
+A familiar browser interface will display the StartOS setup page.

         .. caution:: If you followed the DIY guide and your graphics card or monitor is unsupported hardware, you may not see the intended setup screen.
 If so, simply click on the "Headless Mode" tab above.